 Only after the proceedings are completed will the foreigner be allowed to travel.
 A protected person may apply for a permanent residence permit after a 5-year stay in Poland counted from the date of application for protection.

 Return to the territory of Ukraine after the granting of protection may result in deprivation of such protection.

 A person applying for international protection is provided with social assistance and medical care.

 While waiting for the decision to grant international protection, the foreigner’s stay in Poland will be legal.

-As is apparent from the above, in the process of applying for international protection, a Ukrainian citizen will face a number of restrictions that are not present when enjoying temporary protection in Poland.
-Considering the above, it seems reasonable to withhold the decision to apply for international protection and to continue to wait for further legal solutions allowing for the legalisation of residence in Poland after August 24, 2023, in a simpler way.
+As can be seen from the above, in the process of applying for international protection, a citizen of Ukraine will encounter many restrictions that do not exist when enjoying temporary protection in Poland.
+In light of the above, it seems reasonable to withhold the decision to apply for international protection and continue to wait for further legal solutions that will allow legalization of residence in Poland after August 24, 2023 in a simpler way.